Can you hear frogs in your local areas? There’s a chance that you've heard the call of the endangered Growling Grass Frog.

 Growling Grass Frog example call.
 Call attribution: Ed McNabb (Ninox Pursuits)

 Getting involved is easy, fun, and importantly helps scientists gather information to protect this iconic species.
 All you need is a smartphone and the Melbourne Water Frog Census app [Android/iPhone] to start recording frog calls.
 A frog ecologist will listen to every recording you submit on the Frog Census app and notify you if you have recorded a Growling Grass Frog.

 Anyone can contribute, whether it’s a single recording or dozens, as you listen in for Growlers around your local waterways.
+We’ve created an interactive site map to help you find publicly accessible sites to get you started.
 Every recording helps, even if you don’t record Growlers!
 For extra merit points, you can help by sharing your involvement with friends and family.
 And if they ask where you’re going, remember to say you’ve ‘Gone Growling’ (for social media use #GoneGrowling and tag @delwp_vic).

 This project is led by researchers at the Arthur Rylah Institute for Environmental Research, in partnership with Melbourne Water and DELWP’s Melbourne Strategic Assessment team.
 Our researchers are surveying several sites, with a focus on the Merri Creek and Darebin Creek areas.
 Your observations will complement expert surveys to help us understand if our actions to protect the species are successful.
 The Victorian Government is currently protecting natural habitats, building new wetlands and removing barriers to frog movements to support the species.

 Through this program we hope to build awareness of the Growling Grass Frog, encourage locals to value threatened species that live nearby and build knowledge to protect the species future.

 The results are in!